brainpm/bpm/readme.md

 ### bpm publish

-`bpm publish` takes a previously created bundle and pushes it to the gh-pages branch of the git remote called 'origon'.
+`bpm publish` takes a previously created bundle and pushes it to the gh-pages branch of the git remote called `origin`.
 If the origin points to github, this means the bundle becomes available on the web.

 ```
 bpm publish